Park Pals Support Walks

 The attending trainer will come around and speak individually with walking participants throughout the walk but please save additional questions until the end.
 We'll leave an additional 5 - 10 minutes at the end of the walk for questions.

-If you have questions about the above rules or any aspect of the Training Support Walks please feel free to contact us anytime.
+If you have questions about the above rules or any aspect of the Park Pals Support Walks please feel free to contact us anytime.